 Lego enthusiasts can amass collections worth thousands of pounds, so it's worth checking your bricks are protected in case of loss or damage.

-With Lego-themed amusement parks located throughout the world and the first ever full-length Lego film being released this month, those little bricks are big business.
+With Lego-themed amusement parks located throughout the world, those little bricks are big business.

 However, it is still the humble home Lego enthusiast that is at the heart of this multi-national company.